markjnkim/es_mod/02-css/content/lesson-4-queries.md

   - Change the `font-size` property to 48px

-### CHECK WITH MARK ABOUT GRID FONTS

 Making these changes may have seemed tedious and unnecessary, but now that our goal is to make our site look good on any device we need to start thinking about how we can achieve that with as little code as possible.
-When it comes to making a site look good across all devices and screen sizes, there are usually two routes to take:

-1. Create CSS rules for those screen sizes using a special tool in CSS called **media queries**.
-This is primarily used when we need to drastically change how the page look on different devices like make two columns stack on top of one another instead of side-by-side.
-They're a bit more involved to get set up, but not difficult to use, so we'll be getting to them shortly

-2. We can adjust our current CSS styles so they look good across all devices by finding lengths and sizes that aren't too big for mobile, but not too small for a computer screen.
-This isn't always a viable option, depending on the overall design of the site we're building, but it does reduce the amount of code we write.

 Of the two methods described above, we just used the second one by updating styles that apply to all screen sizes, but we also have a lot of pieces of our UI that simply cannot look good at different sizes without some major changes.
 For example, if we attempt to make the page smaller the newly created "Service Plans" section will get very tight looking.
 We'll be fixing it so it takes on a slightly different layout for mobile: